 A directory listing is a local business listing that includes your name, address, website, social media links, opening hours, logo, photos, email and phone number, along with information about your business offerings and services.

 Firstly, you need a list of reliable, localised directories that aren’t too spammy.
 Then you need to follow these steps because you can’t simply copy and paste the same information into each directory; the information should be unique for each listing.
 Google frowns upon identical text being used in directories or anything online for that matter.

 Here at Woodswork Web, we use a list of 25-30 different directories and we can create directory listings for you.
 We can help with other SEO services such as blogs and regional or service landing pages too.

 The following guide will help you get it right…

 1. Access to the email account

-You’ll need to have access to the email account / email address that you are loading to the directories.
-For example, if you’re loading your web design company details and the contact email address you’re going to use is firstname.lastname@example.org, you must have access to that email account so you can validate the emails that come to you from every directory (they’re checking you’re not a robot).
+You’ll need access to the email account/email address you are loading to the directories.
+For example, if you’re loading your building company details and the contact email address you’re going to use is [email protected], you must have access to that email account to validate the emails that come to you from every directory.
+They’re just checking you’re not a robot.
 You will need to click on a validation link in many of the emails before you can load the rest of your details.
-Many of these are time sensitive.
+Many of these are time-sensitive.

 Have a 300 x 300 logo saved and handy for loading.
-It is also good to have 3 or 4 relevant photos and a banner image.
+Having 3 or 4 relevant photos and a banner image is also good.

 3. Make a list